 Bad Bearing in Your Bad Boy Mower Pulleys

-To check for a bad pulley bearing, slowing spin each pulley by hand.
+To check for a bad pulley bearing, slowly spin each pulley by hand.
 Feel for a restriction and listen for bearing noise.
 When you experience either of these symptoms, replace your pulley.

 Bad Boy Mower’s Engine Speed is Too Low